Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - manage_{$post_type}_posts_columns filter hook: To add or remove a custom column for specific custom post types.

-- manage_pages_custom_column action hook: To add or remove a custom column for page post type.
+- manage_pages_custom_column action hook: To add or remove a custom column for the page post type.

-- manage_posts_custom_column action hook: To add or remove a custom column for post, page and custom post type.
+- manage_posts_custom_column action hook: To add or remove a custom column for posts, pages, and custom post types.

 /**